ReefAlturki/EDA_Project/MVP.md

 <img src="https://github.com/ReefSA/EDA_Project/blob/main/photo.png" width="500" height="300">

-To determine the most dangerous borough, I used pandas to perform exploratory analysis on the ‘Complaint data’ dataset.

 The figure shows that Brooklyn has the highest crime rate.
-I will use the MTA dataset to identify the most crowded stations in Brooklyn.
+In addition, it is also found that the crimes rate is high from 12 until 22.

 <img src="https://github.com/ReefSA/EDA_Project/blob/main/photo1.png" width="500" height="300">

 This figure shows the most crowded stations in Brooklyn when the crime rate is high from 12 until 22.

+The next step is to ingest the data into a cloud database and apply the same analysis steps performed earlier.